Last Updated on July 21, 2021 by IDS Team

 If you’re here then you are looking for music production laptops, either to replace your old one or to get into music making in 2021.
-Back in the day the music was composed, created, and produced in specialised music studios full of heavy analog equipment.
+Back in the day the music was composed, created, and produced in specialised music studios full of heavy analog gear, and analog gear only.
 Now you can take the studio with you to the beach, the mountains and even to a family dinner.

 Nowadays, we are not so limited and we can do a great job on our laptops.
 There are several digital audio workstations available that can help with music production on your laptop or desktop pc.

 However, not all laptops have what it takes for a serious music production.
 Buying a proper laptop for this purpose can be a bit difficult because all of the choices you have today.
 The laptop required for this kind of job must meet some requirements, as we will elaborate.